WillEStokes/Needle_controller-mbed/README.md

 ## Description

-This project provides code to read multi-channel differential data using an mbed K64F board with a Mikroe ADC 18 Click board.
-Additionally, it includes code and a library to read encoder data using QEI.
+Read multi-channel differential data using an mbed K64F board with a Mikroe ADC 18 Click board.
+A library file is included to simultaneously read encoder data with QEI.

 ## Requirements